Rahul3900/testgit/Learning-process.md

 ---

-# Learning Principles from the Bootcamp
+## Learning Principles from the Bootcamp

 Some important lessons I learned are:

 - Stay fully focused while studying or coding because attention makes a big difference.
 - Programming is more about thinking logically than just writing code.
-- Focus is a skill that improves with regular practice.
 - The idea from *Deep Work* is valuable because deep concentration leads to better results.
 - Follow the simple rule: **work when it's time to work and relax when it's time to relax.**
 - Keep distractions away by silencing your phone, turning off unnecessary notifications, and blocking distracting websites if needed.
-- Use tools like **Boosted** to understand how your time is spent and improve productivity.

 ---

-# How I Approach Learning Software Concepts
+## How I Approach Learning Software Concepts

 Whenever I learn a new concept, I ask myself questions like: